pohlm01/master-thesis/4_comparison.typ

 We base this estimation on a web surfing use case with the following assumptions:
 We assume 150 trusted root @ca:pl, which is somewhere between the number of @ca:pl currently in the root store of Firefox and Chrome @firefox_root_store @chrome_root_store.
 Furthermore, we assume each @ca uses a batch duration of one hour and lifetime of 14 days, as recommended in the Internet-Draft @rfc_mtc[Section 5.1].
-According to a recent post by Devon O’Brien, working in the Chrome Security team at Google, Chrome strives for an update frequency of six hours or less @mtc_fallback_estimate.
+According to a recent post by O’Brien, working in the Chrome Security team at Google, Chrome strives for an update frequency of six hours or less @mtc_fallback_estimate.
 Therefore, we assume six hours as the default browser update frequency for @mtc tree heads.
 Lastly, we assume each @ca to use #gls("slhdsa")-128s to sign their validity window as the security guarantees for this algorithm are better compared to @mldsa, which is relevant for a long-lasting key.